HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 ## Helm Chart Value

-By default, time zone of all containers in the Helm-based DX deployment is in **UTC**.
+By default, the timezone of all containers in the Helm-based DX deployment is **UTC**.

-You can configure this by updating the `incubator.containerTimezone` field in the custom values file.
+You can configure this by updating the `configuration.containerTimezone` field in the custom values file.

 Before applying the changes make sure you understand the implication of updating the timezone in all the applications.